Preparation for Surgery

 Ask an adult to drive you home after surgery.
 Tell that person to wait for you in the lobby during treatment in case the surgeon needs to talk to them.

-Improve your recovery by taking advantage of Johnston Health resources such as:
+Improve your recovery by taking advantage of UNC Health Johnston resources such as:

 - Home care – Provides medication management, wound care, physical therapy, and other health services in the comfort of home